qfpl/applied-fp-course/bonus/hkd.md

 ## Payoff

-We can now generalise our `extractConfig` to any `Rank2Traversable`:
+We can now generalise our `fromPartialConf'` to any `Rank2Traversable`:

 ```haskell
 -- Exercise: implement this